-Today’s post celebrates a Happy Birthday memory for a Wolverine named Bill Yearby.
-According to the Wikipedia article linked below, William M. “Bill” Yearby was born at Birmingham, Alabama on this day in 1944.
+Today’s Black History Month Tribute celebrates the career of a Wolverine named Bill Yearby.
+According to the Wikipedia article linked below, William M. “Bill” Yearby was born at Birmingham, Alabama on July 24, 1944.
 His family moved during his childhood and settled in Detroit, Michigan.
 Bill attended Eastern High School where he grew up to be an excellent high school athlete.
 Yearby starred on the football field and was a state champion in the shot put in 1962.
 After graduation, he chose to accept a scholarship offer to play football for Bump Elliott’s Michigan Wolverines.

 Bill Yearby is listed on the 1962 Michigan Football Roster as a tackle.
-He didn’t play as a freshman because nobody played as a freshman in the Sixties.
-So, Yearby spent his first year learning the Bump Elliott football system and working hard in the classroom.
+He didn’t play as a freshman because first year players did not play on the varsity in the Sixties.
+So, William Yearby spent his first year learning the Bump Elliott football system and working hard in the classroom.

 The 1964 season was the one that Bump Elliott, and Michigan fans, had been waiting for since 1950.
 The Wolverines won their first three games before losing a heart breaker to Purdue (20-21).
 Michigan ran the table and finished the regular season with a record of 8 wins and 1 loss.
 Finally, the Wolverines were Big Ten champions (6-1-0) as Bump Elliott had predicted when he took over in 1959.
 Michigan rolled over Oregon State (34-7) to finish with a final record of 9 wins and 1 loss.